-Upon reaching Manchester, the M56 is one of very few roads to present a metaphysical problem.
-It appears to stop end-on with the A5103 Princess Parkway and has a spur leaving at this point towards the M60.
-The Sharston Spur is longer than the remaining stub of motorway, but we can cope with that (there's even a precedent - the M90 does the same).
-Except that this is junction 3, and junctions 1 and 2 are located on the spur.
-So is the spur the mainline M56?
-It's called a spur, and looks like one, but also displays characteristics of a mainline.
-Perhaps it's a hybrid, in which case we might need a new word.
+At its Manchester end, the M56 is one of very few roads to present a metaphysical problem.
+It appears to stop end-on with the A5103 Princess Parkway, but at just the point where it ends, a spur branches off towards the M60 and Stockport.
+The Sharston Spur, as it's known, is longer than the remaining stub of motorway.
+It branches off at what appears to be the terminus of the M56, but the junction is number 3, and junctions 1 and 2 are then located on the spur.
+So is the spur actually the mainline of the M56?
+It's called a spur, and it looks like one, being much narrower than the M56 proper just beyond it.
+But it has numbered junctions and it connects the M56 to another motorway, which the main route doesn't.
+Perhaps it's a hybrid — in which case we might need a new word.
 Is it a mainspur?
 A spuline?
 Or maybe a spainlur?

 The M56 has no junction 13.
-Conspiracy theorists might have you believe it was reserved for the southward extension of the M57 Liverpool Outer Ring Road, but there's a little thing in the way called the Mersey, which is a good mile or two wide at this point.
+Conspiracy theorists might have you believe it was reserved for the southward extension of the M57 Liverpool Outer Ring Road, but there's a little thing in the way called the Mersey, which is a good mile or two wide at this point and there's no evidence that plans existed to bridge it.
 A more likely reason is to provide for future expansion of the Stanlow oil refinery or other nearby industrial complexes.

 With thanks to Roy Greenwood, Bob Henshaw, Peter Edwardson and Tony Moore for information in this section.